Code-Institute-Submissions/the-monkees-24/README.md

 - [Songfacts](https://calendar.songfacts.com) is where I got the information for the history page.
 - [cloud9](https://c9.io/login) is the software I used to create the website.
 - [github](https://github.com) is where I commited my repositories.
+- I got my inspiration for some of the site from the resume project by Code Institute.
+- I researched how to do a timeline on w3schools for the history section.

 ### Testing